massimocaprinali/cloud-foundry-public/nodejs-configurationOptions.md

 ## Cache behavior
 {: #cache_behavior}
 {{site.data.keyword.cloud}} maintains a cache directory per node app, that is persisted between builds.
 The cache stores resolved dependencies so they are not downloaded and installed every time the app is deployed.
-For example, suppose myapp depends on **express**.
-Then the first time myapp is deployed the **express** module is downloaded.
-On subsequent deployments of myapp,  the cached instance of **express** is used.
+For example, suppose `myapp` depends on **express**.
+Then the first time `myapp` is deployed the **express** module is downloaded.
+On subsequent deployments of `myapp`,  the cached instance of **express** is used.
 The default behavior is to cache all node_modules installed by NPM and bower_components installed by bower.

 Use the NODE_MODULES_CACHE variable to determine whether or not the Node buildpack uses or ignores the cache from previous builds.
 The default value is true.
 To disable caching set NODE_MODULES_CACHE to false, for example via the {{site.data.keyword.cloud_notm}} command line:
 ```